-On 10 February 2014 the Heavy Vehicle National Law, covering all heavy vehicles over 4.5 tonnes, commenced in Queensland, NSW, Victoria, Tasmania, SA and the ACT.
-The law covers matters relating to vehicle standards, mass dimensions & loadings, fatigue management, the Intelligent Access Program, heavy vehicle accreditation and on-road enforcement.
+On 10 February 2014, the Heavy Vehicle National Law, covering all heavy vehicles over 4.5 tonnes, commenced in Queensland, New South Wales, Victoria, Tasmania, South Australia and the Australian Capital Territory (ACT).
+The law covers matters relating to vehicle standards, mass dimensions and loadings, fatigue management, the Intelligent Access Program, heavy vehicle accreditation and on-road enforcement.
 The ACT has partially implemented the legislation and will proclaim remaining elements of the legislation at a later date.
-WA and NT are not participating in the national reform at this time.
+Western Australia and the Northern Territory are not participating in the national reform at this time.

-The law is administered by the Brisbane based National Heavy Vehicle Regulator.
-The Regulator, in conjunction with the National Transport Commission, will continue to progress national heavy vehicle reforms through its forward work program.
+The law is administered by the Brisbane‑based National Heavy Vehicle Regulator.
+The Regulator, in conjunction with the National Transport Commission, continues to progress national heavy vehicle reforms through its forward work program.

 Review of Oversize Overmass Arrangements

 On 9 November 2018, the Transport and Infrastructure Council agreed to the release of the independent Review of Oversize Overmass Access Arrangements Report PDF: 4114 KB .
 There are 38 recommendations in the Report covering a wide range of OSOM issues.
 The extensive number of recommendations reflect the complexity of OSOM vehicle access, the considerable stakeholder engagement (with over 60 separate entities engaged during the preparation of the Report), and the need for a comprehensive suite of solutions to improve the system.